 The first leg is where you can spot Manta Rays coasting the ocean and you will see boats doing snorkeling.
 And if you walk for a few more meters you will see the main point where it’s really great to take pictures.
 It’s so beautiful especially if there are only a few people in the area.
 If not be patient to try to get a nice shot.
 Just relax, take a dip and don’t mind all the other tourists.
 Enjoy the place even without a photo and you’ll be just fine.

 Broken beach is a natural formation on the coast of Nusa Penida.
 It’s just a few minutes walking distance from Angel’s Billabong.
 The view here was insane!
 We enjoyed taking pictures, flying the drone and walking around.
 Unfortunately, you can’t go down and go for a swim because it’s quite high and there’s no access.

 You will see an archway at Broken Beach, it was formed many, many years ago.
 It’s a great spot if you love walking and enjoying the vastness of the ocean.

 If you will go to Nusa Penida try to bring a small backpack, so you can carry your necessities in case you decide to sleep near the places that you will visit.
 You can rent a motorbike in the port and go around if you don’t have much time for visiting Nusa Penida.

 11. Sunsets in Nusa Penida

 Finally, Nusa Penida is full of beautiful sunset landscapes.
 This one was shot at the port, where kids are playing and with the view of the light house.
 Watching locals play, while seeing a spectacular sunset gives us such a beautiful feeling!

-We recommend these itineraries for your visit in Nusa Penida:
+We recommend these itineraries for your visit in our Nusa Penida Travel Guide:

 1st Day Itinerary in Nusa Penida: Kelingking View Point